awslabs/aws-video-transcriber/README.md

 	$0.023 per GB per month

-Pricing is quoted per minute but Amazon Transcribe charges per second.
+Pricing is quoted per minute but Amazon Transcribe actually charges per second.
 Prices are subject to change.
 For full details, see the pricing webpage for each AWS service for the region you deploy the solution to.

 [Amazon Transcribe Pricing](https://aws.amazon.com/transcribe/pricing/)